-I’ve used enough gaming mice to have a good feel for build quality, button placement, and shape.
-My opinions on those aspects of mouse design are naturally subjective, but they’re also well-informed.
+We've used enough gaming mice to have a good feel for build quality, button placement, and shape.
+Our opinions on those aspects of mouse design are naturally subjective, but they’re also well-informed.
 The tricky part of testing gaming mice is analyzing the other part of the equation: tracking performance, jitter, angle snapping, acceleration, and perfect control speed, and determining how each of those issues affect the experience of using a mouse.

 Grip refers to how you hold the mouse.
 The most common grips are palm, claw, and fingertip.
 Here's a good example of how each grip works.

 CPI stands for counts per inch, or how many times the mouse sensor will read its tracking surface, aka your mousepad, for every inch it’s moved.
 This is commonly referred to as DPI, but CPI is a more accurate term.
 The lower the CPI, the further you have to move the mouse to move the cursor on screen.